Club: Aston Villa FC | Opening: 1897 | Capacity: 42,785 seats

 If you arrive by car, you could stop at the Star City shopping centre just off exit 6 of the M6.
 It has the typical food outlets you tend to find at a shopping centre as well as various entertainment options.
 The nightlife in Birmingham’s city centre is mostly located west and south of Birmingham New Street Station.

-There are very few hotels in the immediate vicinity of the stadium.
-We’ve got two budget listings, Aston Hotel and India Guest House, but both get poor reviews.
-The Hampton Brimingham Star City, located across the shopping centre, is convenient if you get in by car.
-You can even walk to the stadium from there.
+There are few hotels in the immediate vicinity of the stadium.
+The Holiday Inn Express located across Star City shopping centre is probably closest, but is mostly convenient if you get in by car.
+You can about just walk to the stadium from there.

 Further toward the centre, there are a Campanile Hotel and Premier Inn.
-They are affordable and get good reviews, but are mainly convenient for those arriving by car.
-If travelling by public transport, it is most convenient to find a hotel in Birmingham’s centre, and take a bus or train to the match.
+They are affordable and get good reviews, but are again most of all convenient for those arriving by car.
+If travelling by public transport, it is likely best to find a hotel in Birmingham’s centre, and take a bus or train to the match.

 Tickets can also be bought at the same store before the start of the match.
-Aston Villa only very occasionally sells out.
+Aston Villa only very occasionally sell out.

-Aston Villa has divided its home matches in three pricing categories.
+Aston Villa have divided their home games in three pricing categories.
 Tickets for category A matches, the most expensive, range in price from £25.00 for a lower-tier seat at the North Stand to £45.00 for a central seat at one of the long sides.
 Tickets for category VV matches, the cheapest, range in price from £20.00 to £37.00.

-Aston Villa organises guided stadium tours.
-Tours run three times a week on Wednesday, Friday, and selected Sunday.
+Aston Villa organise guided stadium tours.
+Tours run three times a week on Wednesdays, Fridays, and selected Sundays.
 Tours do not run on matchdays, the afternoon before, or the morning after a match.
 They generally start at 10:30 in the morning.

 Relevant Internet links